harukizaemon/harukizaemon.github.io/_posts/2007-03-06-monitoring-java-processes-under-mac-os.markdown

 Granted it does produce lots more output than standard `jps` but it does at least produce something useful to look at when monitoring Java processes.
 Best of all, it means we can automate the monitoring in a manner that works across most platforms.

 If anyone has a Better Way&trade;, I'm all ears.

+**Update**

+After a bit of googling I discovered that it's a [bug](http://bugs.sun.com/bugdatabase/view_bug.do?bug_id=6332311) which is fixed in Java 6 (Mustang) and relates to, wait for it, user names containing an underscore.
+Go figure!